Your Thyroid and the Risk of Atrial Fibrillation

-If you have high-normal levels of thyroid hormone within the reference range, research now confirms that you face an increased risk of atrial fibrillation.
-Atrial fibrillation — also known as AFib — is an irregular heartbeat where your heart quivers, beats out of rhythm, and can cause dangerous blood clots.
+If you are borderline hyperthyroid, or you have elevated thyroid hormone levels that still fall within the reference range, research has found that you are at increased risk of atrial fibrillation.
+Atrial fibrillation — also known as AFib — is an irregular heartbeat where your heart quivers and beats out of rhythm, sometimes triggering dangerous blood clots.

 A research study published in October 2017 in the journal Circulation, evaluated more than 30,000 participants, and concluded that free thyroxine (free T4, or FT4) levels in the highest quartile of the reference range are associated with a 45 percent increased risk of AFib, compared to the lowest FT4 levels within the reference range.
 The second-highest quartile was associated with a 17percent greater risk, and the third-highest quartile had a 25 percent greater risk.

 Thyroid stimulating hormone (TSH) levels were, however, not associated with the increased risk of AFib.

 In a press release, the study’s author Christine Baumgartner, M.D., from the University Hospital of Bern, Switzerland, said:

 “Our findings suggest that levels of the thyroid hormone, free thyroxine, circulating in the blood might be an additional risk factor for atrial fibrillation.
 Free thyroxine hormone levels might help to identify individuals at higher risk.”

 In the past, research has shown that elevated FT4 levels above the reference range are a risk factor for AFib.
 This is the first time that elevated FT4 within the normal reference range — evidence of subclinical hyperthyroidism — is also linked to a higher risk of AFib.